Find out how to amend your VAT records if you've made errors, correct errors on your VAT Return and claim a refund if you’ve overpaid VAT.

 Once we have processed your Error Correction, we will send you a Notice of Error Correction confirming the amount of your Error Correction and any interest calculated on it.
 You will also get a Statement of Account showing the current balance payable to us (including any interest) or repayable to you.

-If you do not hear from us within 21 days, please contact your VAT Error Correction Team to make sure they’ve received your error correction notification.
+If you do not hear from us within 21 days, contact your VAT Error Correction Team to make sure they’ve received your error correction notification.

 7.3 Pay net amounts of VAT due to HMRC